frischwood/snowbed-helio/README.md

 # README
 This repository contains the code used to produce the results presented in the following publication:\
-To reproduce follow the instructions in Section "2 Reproduce results".
+To reproduce the results follow the instructions in Section 2.
 ## 1. Repository content

 ### Setup